 UHCL PRESIDENTIAL SEARCH UPDATE

-Dr. Gossett shared that a large number of candidates applied, but the pool was narrowed down for campus visit.
-Three-four candidates will be invited to campus starting end of March or early April.
+Dr. Gossett shared that a large number of candidates applied, but the pool was narrowed down for campus visits.
+Four candidates will be invited to campus starting end of March or early April.
 There are strong candidates with good experience.
-The university community will have opportunities to dialogue with candidates in scheduled open forum and open reception.
+The university community will have opportunities to dialogue with candidates in scheduled open forums and open receptions.
 She asked senators to attend those events and encourage faculty colleagues to attend.
 The final decision on who will be the next president will be made by Chancellor Khatur.

 FACULTY SENATE COMMITTEE REPORTS

-Budget Committee: Dr. Whitey reported that at the meeting, the committee discussed ideas on how faculty can assist with enrollment issues.
+Budget Committee: Dr. Witheyh reported that at the meeting, the committee discussed ideas on how faculty can assist with enrollment issues.
 There was a suggestion to create a fund for faculty- driven recruitment activities.
 The fund could be used for faculty to visit high schools, community colleges, set up booths at conferences and to track students they engage with at events/conferences.
 The committee acknowledges current budget restraints, but funding is necessary for marketing in order to grow enrollment.

-Research Committee: Dr. Carman said that Faculty Center director, Dr. Bartsch attended the last meeting to discuss ideas about how the center could support faculty research.
+Research Committee: Dr. Carman said that Faculty Development Center director, Dr. Bartsch attended the last meeting to discuss ideas about how the center could support faculty research.
 Nominee for HSH faculty spotlight researcher was received.
 Nominees from other colleges are still pending.

 Faculty Life Committee: Dr. Kanenberg reminded the senate that the committee has been working with UH System Legal to review the Promotion and Tenure Policy that was previously approved by the Senate and the Deans and Academic Councils.
 Faculty Life Committee has completed review of all proposed reviews.
 The revised policy is now with UH System Legal for a final review.
-After that review, the policy will be return to senate for final review.
+After that review, the policy will be returned to SenateS for final review.
 It will also be returned to Academic Council and then to University Council.

 Faculty Life is continuing to work on the Non Tenure Track Faculty Policy.
 In addition, the committee has completed review and edit of the Grievance Policy addressing concerns identified by UH System Legal.
 The policy is now in the final review stages.
 The revised policy, which will mirror the UH policy, will direct a significant change to the current grievance process.